honordevop/moviebox/README.md

 ## Getting Started (How to run the project locally)

 - First, Install Node on your PC.
-- Clone the repository to your local server by running git clone [githubUrl of this code]
+- Clone the repository to your local server by running git clone [URL to Clone](https://github.com/honordevop/moviebox)
 - Open the cloned repository in a code editor and run `npm install` in the code editor's terminal to install all the dependencies.

 Finally, run the development server: